Follow Your Nose -- Which Code Smells are Worth Chasing?: Related Work

-There are two main differences between our work and the common defect prediction.
-Our work is an easier task since we don't try to predict a bug but focus on quality groups.
-On the other hand, it is harder since we measure differences in quality levels, requiring the ability to identify differences.
+Static analysis \cite{nagappan05, 4602670} is an analysis which is based on the source code, as opposed to dynamic analysis in which the code is being run.
+We used the \href{https://checkstyle.sourceforge.io/}{CheckStyle} static analyser.
+Alert instances are not necessarily problems but warnings.
+There are no requirements from alerts and the developers implementing them choose their content.
+While they capture knowledge, they are not always validated, a gap that we would like to fill.
+Indeed, static analysis’s value was criticized \cite{ 10.1145/1368088.1368135, 5770619, kremenek2003z}.
+It seems that sometimes developers do not: tend to use static analysis tools \cite{6606613}, choose refactoring targets based on static analysis, or consider alerts in pull request approval \cite{lenarduzzi2019does}.

-Our work resembles that of Basili at al.\ \cite{544352} who validated the K\&C metrics \cite{Chidamber:1994:MSO:630808.631131} as predictors of fault-prone classes.
-The difference is that we validate the smells as potential causes and not as predictors.
+Our work resembles that of Basili et al.\ \cite{544352} who validated the K\&C metrics \cite{Chidamber:1994:MSO:630808.631131} as predictors of fault-prone classes.
+The difference is that we validate the alerts as potential causes and not as predictors.
 Couto et al.\ \cite{couto2014predicting} used Granger causality tests, showing additional predictive power in time series for future events \cite{granger1969investigating}, in order to predict defects using code metrics.
-Our work is also close in spirit to the work of Trautsch et al.\ that investigated the evolution of PMD static analyzer alerts and code quality, operationalized as defect density (defects per LOC) \cite{trautsch2019longitudinal}.
+Our work is also close in spirit to the work of Trautsch et al.\ that investigated the evolution of PMD static analyzer alerts and code quality, operationalized as defect density (defects per LOC) \cite{trautsch2020longitudinal}.
+Another close research is of Ayewah et al.\, reporting on the experience of using the static analyzer FindBugs at Google \cite{ayewah2008using}.
+Research on SonarCube's rules as fault proneness predictors showed that few rules are responsible for most benefit\cite{lomio2021fault, lenarduzzi2020sonarqube}.
+Lenarduzzi et al. also found that the SonarCube rules similar to our suitable alerts `Hidden Field', `IllegalCatch' and `NestedIfDepth' are beneficial for bug identification \cite{lenarduzzi2020sonarqube}.

+Edwards et al. investigated the relation between students' grades and alerts \textbf{categories} of CheckStyle and PMD \cite{edwards2017investigating}.
+While there was no relation in general, there was a strong relation between coding flaw alerts (including our suitable alerts `Hidden Field', `FallThrough', and `InnerAssignment') and the grade.

+Zampetti et al. evaluated CheckStyle alerts by their agreement with code review comments \cite{zampetti2022using}.
+We report their results as an external validation of ours.
+Note that in both code review and in grading a person recommends a change, fitting the causal use case.